omarbelkady/ReactJS/README.md

 #### What is the difference between State And Props in React
 - State houses the object vals which belong to a component
 - Props are we pass in between components...
 Typically between parent comp and child comp

+### How To Pass From One Part Of Your App to annother
+- The end goal of passing data is for it to reach the tree of the child component.
+Now to move data from the child to the parent component I use props.

+### What Is State?
+You will always here this keyword when dealing with ReactJS
+- State is just an object.
+State is used in the class component, and we must remember that state stores the component data and determines the component behavior

+### What is a Component?
+- Your application is made up of thousands of pieces.
+Every piece is what we call a "component"
+	- Example: navigation bar, sidebar

+### Difference between Functional And Class Based Components:
+- We Use a Class Based Ccmponent when you want a specific component to be aware of another component
+- We use a Functional Component aka functions to perform certain tasks indepedent of another.
+Say Function A is unaware and doesn't know Function B nor of its role

 #### Memoization
 - The process by which we store a super heavy functional component in memory